chenxiunt/AIPO/README.md

 #### Main Result 3: Computation time (displayed in Table 4)

-We would like to clarify that the exact computation times are **hard to reproduce** because they depend on factors beyond our control, such as hardware configuration, concurrent system load, operating system scheduling, library implementations, and randomness in the algorithm.
-As a result, while the relative computation time between COPT, LP, and AIPO (LP > COPT > AIPO) are consistent and reproducible, the absolute runtime values may vary across environments.
+We would like to clarify that the exact computation times are **difficult to reproduce**, as they depend on factors beyond our control, including hardware configuration, concurrent system load, operating system scheduling, library implementations, and algorithmic randomness.
+As a result, while the relative ordering of runtimes for LP, COPT, and AIPO (LP > COPT > AIPO) is consistent and reproducible, the absolute runtime values may vary across environments.